MassProspecting/docs/api/17-source.md

 ### tag
 - **Type:** String (Identifier)
 - **Usage & Meaning:**
-The id_tag field represents the identifier of a tag associated with the source.
+The tag field represents the identifier of a tag associated with the source.
 It is used to group or filter sources (and corresponding profiles) by certain categories or labels.
-In job assignment, for example, profiles are considered only if they share the same id_tag as the source.
+In job assignment, for example, profiles are considered only if they share the same tag as the source.

 ### max_jobs
 - **Type:** Integer